10:00am - 8:00pm There’s always more to discover!

 The latest addition to the museum’s educational programs targeted specifically at adult learners is a lecture series, created in partnership with the Desert Research Institute (DRI), called Science Distilled.
 Science Distilled events are held at various locations throughout Reno and feature presentations from DRI researchers and experts from other local organizations.
 This series is designed to share the amazing scientific research being done in our region with curious members of our community.

 The next change to the hands-on experiences at The Discovery that museum visitors will witness is Energy/Energía.
 This new 1,800 square-foot, bilingual exhibition is schedule to open in May 2022 and will include more than 20 hands-on exhibits focused on energy generation, use, and storage.
 By featuring energy innovation happening right here in Northern Nevada, museum visitors will have the opportunity to explore foundational energy concepts, learn what it takes to solve energy challenges, and leave inspired to discover more.

 So why would an organization founded as a children’s museum want to morph into a science center?
 The answer is simple: to broaden the impact of its mission.
 A science center can serve learners of all ages, children included, with relevant and impactful science learning opportunities.
 That task is not so easy for a children’s museum.
 By functioning as a science center in our community, The Discovery can serve early learners, adults and a very important segment of our population, teens.
 By cultivating the more in-depth learning experiences found in a science center, The Discovery helps raise the bar for learning opportunities in our community.

 The results of The Discovery’s transformation are already beginning to be seen.
-In 2016 alone, The Discovery welcomed more than 184,000 eager visitors through its doors.
+In 2019 alone, The Discovery welcomed nearly 200,000 eager visitors through its doors.
 Locals are proud to have The Discovery as an exemplar in our community, and tourists are impressed that our region is home to such a large-scale science center.
 With the continued support of members, volunteers and donors, The Discovery will continue its transformation and its mission to inspire by being the place to explore science.